cabarius/ToyBox/ToyBox/ReadMe.md

 ### Ver 1.4.8 (Coming Soon)
 * **Armies Editor**
   * Add squads in Army Editor
+  * Edit leader rituals (abilities) and can add any BlueprintAbility
 ### Ver 1.4.7
 * **Bag of Tricks**
   * ♥♥ Love is Free ♥♥ - Allow any gender for any romance